kaidencl/soccer-prediction-master/README.md

 ### Problem Statement
 ---
-Use daily astrological data to predict the price of Bitcoin.
+The goal is to predict the outcome of a game based on pre-game odds and some other information.

 ### Table of Contents
 ---